 JUSTINE VARGA CV + BIO

-Justine Varga is an artist who works with the medium of photography.
-After graduating with Honours from the National Art School in Eora Sydney in 2007, she has held 17 solo exhibitions and had her work included in 91 group exhibitions to date.
-These include a number of important museum exhibitions: Primavera: Young Australian Artists, curated by Anna Davies for the Museum of Contemporary Art Australia in Eora Sydney (2012); Flatlands: Photography and Everyday Space at the Art Gallery of New South Wales in Eora Sydney (2012); Australian Art: Now at the National Gallery of Australia in Kamberri Canberra (2015); Emanations: The Art of the Cameraless Photograph, curated by Geoffrey Batchen for the Govett-Brewster Art Gallery, in New Plymouth, Aotearoa New Zealand (2016); New Matter: Recent Forms of Photography, curated by Isobel Parker Philip at the Art Gallery of New South Wales (2016); TarraWarra Biennial 2018: From Will to Form, curated by Emily Cormack for the TarraWarra Museum of Art on Wurundjeri Country, Australia (2018); Performing Drawing, curated by Sarina Noordhuis-Fairfax for the National Gallery of Australia (2018); Defining Space/Place: Australian Contemporary Photography, curated by Deborah Klochko for the Museum of Photographic Arts in San Diego, USA (2019); News from the Sun, curated by Aaron Lister for the City Gallery Wellington, Aotearoa New Zealand (2019-20); and Direct Contact: Cameraless Photography Now, curated by Lauren Richman for the Sidney and Lois Eskenazi Museum of Art, Indiana University, USA (2023).
-In 2018, she co-curated Runes: Photography and Decipherment for the Centre for Contemporary Photography in Melbourne.
-In that same year, she completed a major commission for Duo Central Park in Eora Sydney, a building designed by Foster + Partners in London.
+Justine Varga is an Australian artist widely recognised for her deliberative engagement with the practice of photography.
+Since graduating from the National Art School with Honours in Gadigal Nura/Sydney in 2007, her work has been included in a number of important museum exhibitions including: Primavera: Young Australian Artists, curated by Anna Davies for the Museum of Contemporary Art Australia in Gadigal Nura/Sydney (2012); Flatlands: Photography and Everyday Space at the Art Gallery of New South Wales in Gadigal Nura/Sydney (2012-13); Australian Art: Now at the National Gallery of Australia in Kamberri/Canberra (2015); Emanations: The Art of the Cameraless Photograph, curated by Geoffrey Batchen for the Govett-Brewster Art Gallery, in New Plymouth, Aotearoa New Zealand (2016); New Matter: Recent Forms of Photography, curated by Isobel Parker Philip at the Art Gallery of New South Wales (2016-17); TarraWarra Biennial 2018: From Will to Form, curated by Emily Cormack for the TarraWarra Museum of Art, Wurundjeri Country, Victoria (2018); Performing Drawing, curated by Sarina Noordhuis-Fairfax for the National Gallery of Australia (2018); Defining Space/Place: Australian Contemporary Photography, curated by Deborah Klochko for the Museum of Photographic Arts in San Diego, United States (2019); News from the Sun, curated by Aaron Lister for the City Gallery Wellington, Aotearoa New Zealand (2019-20); Ways of Seeing, curated by Maria Zagala for the Art Gallery of South Australia, Tarntanya/Adelaide (2019-20); Direct Contact: Cameraless Photography Now, curated by Lauren Richman for the Sidney and Lois Eskenazi Museum of Art, Indiana University, United States (2023); and Nameless Things, Proscholium, Bodleian Library, University of Oxford, United Kingdom (2023).
+In 2018, she co-curated Runes: Photography and Decipherment for the Centre for Contemporary Photography in Naarm/Melbourne.
+In that same year, she completed a major commission for Duo Central Park in Gadigal Nura/Sydney, a building designed by Foster + Partners in London.
+A suite of her photographs will be exhibited at Princeton University Art Museum, New Jersey, United States in 2024.
+She is currently reading towards a DPhil in Fine Art at the Queen’s College and Ruskin School of Art, University of Oxford.

 Varga’s photographs have regularly won prestigious awards.
-These include the Museum of Contemporary Art Australia’s Primavera Veolia Acquisitive Prize (2014); the Australia Council London Studio Residency (2014); the Josephine Ulrick & Win Shubert Foundation for the Arts Photography Award (in 2013 and 2016); the biannual Olive Cotton Award for Photographic Portraiture (2017); and the 21st Sir William Dobell Drawing Prize (2019), making her the first photographer to receive this honour.
-Her work has been included in published histories of photography, such as Installation View: Photography Exhibitions in Australia 1848 – 2020 (2021), by Martyn Jolly and Daniel Palmer, and Negative/Positive: A History of Photography (2021), by Geoffrey Batchen.
-Her own writing has been published in Loose Associations (The Photographers’ Gallery, London, 2016) and Art Monthly Australasia (2016).
-In 2020, an extensive interview about her work was published in the Slovenian journal Membrana, with an English edition in 2021, while a special issue of the Swedish journal OEI, including an interview and several of her essays, will be launched at Paris Photo in 2023.
-In addition, Varga has given a number of public talks about her work and related issues, most recently for the Perphoto International Conference, The Archive, the Body, and the Medium: Crossing Photography and Performance in Theory and Practice, at the University of Lisbon, Portugal (2022).
-Varga’s work has been acquired for the collections of the National Gallery of Australia, Art Gallery of New South Wales, Art Gallery of South Australia, Monash Gallery of Art, Macquarie University, University of Queensland, National Art School and Artbank, among others, and private collections in Australia, New Zealand, Singapore, Hong Kong, Switzerland, France and the United Kingdom.
+These include the Museum of Contemporary Art Australia’s Primavera Veolia Acquisitive Prize (2014); the Australia Council London Studio Residency (2014); the Josephine Ulrick & Win Shubert Foundation for the Arts Photography Award (in 2013 and 2016); the biannual Olive Cotton Award for Photographic Portraiture (2017); and the 21st Dobell Drawing Prize (2019), making her the first photographer to receive this honour.
+Varga is a regular contributor to public and scholarly conversations on the place of photography in contemporary art and frequently delivers public papers; University of Lisbon, Portugal (2022); University of Westminster, United Kingdom (2023); and University of Sydney (2023).
+Her work has been included in published histories of photography, such as Installation View: Photography Exhibitions in Australia (18482020) (Perimeter Editions, 2021), and Negative/Positive: A History of Photography (Routledge, 2021).
+In 2024, a special issue of the Swedish journal OEI: Photography on Edge, including an interview, portfolio, and several of her essays, will be launched in Stockholm.
+Varga’s photography is held in the collections of the National Gallery of Australia, Art Gallery of New South Wales, Art Gallery of South Australia, Museum of Australian Photography, Macquarie University, and University of Queensland, among others, as well as numerous private collections in Australia, New Zealand, Singapore, Hong Kong, Switzerland, France, and the United Kingdom.